What is web scraping - and how does it work?

 Is web scraping legal?

-It is also sometimes illegal to scrape data that requires you to be logged in to your target website, because it can violate the Computer Fraud and Abuse Act (CFAA) in the United States and similar laws in other countries.
+It is sometimes illegal to scrape data that requires you to be logged in to your target website.

 What tools do you need to scrape the web?